-August 20, 2015
+October 1, 2015

-Notice is hereby given that a Meeting of the Chancellor Evaluation Committee of the Board of Trustees of Houston Community College will be held on Thursday, twentieth (20th) day of August, 2015 at 12:00 p.m., or after, and from day to day as required, at the HCC Administration Building, 3100 Main, 2nd Floor Auditorium, Houston, Texas 77002.
-The items listed in this Notice may be considered in any order at the discretion of the Committee Chair and items listed for closed session discussion may be discussed in open session and vice versa as permitted by law.
-Actions taken at this Meeting do not constitute final Board action and are only Committee recommendations to be considered by the Board at the next Regular Board meeting.
+Notice is hereby given that the Board of Trustees of Houston Community College will hold a Special Meeting on Thursday, the first (1st) day of October 2015, at 3:45 p.m., or after, and from day to day as required, at HCC Administration Building, 3100 Main, 2nd Floor Auditorium, Houston, Texas, 77002.
+The items listed in this notice may be considered in any order at the discretion of the Chair or Board and items listed for closed session may be discussed in open session and vice versa as permitted by law.
+The Board may take final action with regard to items listed in this Notice without further action at a Regular Board Meeting.